-Dengue fever – a mosquito born tropical viral disease is often difficult to detect at the outset.
-The unusually severe pain in muscles, joints and bones at times can make people assume distorted body positions or exaggerated walking movements in an effort to reduce their pain, giving it other names like “break-bone fever” or “dandy fever”.
+Dengue fever – a mosquito-borne tropical viral disease is often difficult to detect at the outset.
+The unusually severe pain in muscles, joints, and bones at times can make people assume distorted body positions or exaggerated walking movements in an effort to reduce their pain, giving it other names like “break-bone fever” or “dandy fever”.
 Dengue is also called dangei or dengi.

 It’s an infectious disease that was originally prevalent/endemic in tropical and subtropical regions in the rainy season and post rains.
 But the global incidence of dengue has grown dramatically in recent decades as cases have been imported via tourists returning from these areas making it endemic in over 100 countries.

 WHO estimates that 50 million new cases occur worldwide every year.
 About half of the world’s population are now at risk.